kanitafro/computer-vision-30/Project1-OpenCV/README.md

 Learning basic operations with images and video using the ***opencv-python*** library.
 Based on [OpenCV tutorial for beginners | FULL COURSE in 3 hours with Python](https://youtu.be/eDIj5LuIL4A?si=gaCR-mjeaJiWvLNn) by *Computer vision engineer*.
 The video is used as a guideline to learn OpenCV, not copy and paste everything mentioned in the video. ***Will later go through the ["OpenCV bootcamp"](https://opencv.org/university/free-opencv-course/?utm_source=opcvu&utm_medium=menu&utm_campaign=obc) course that OpenCV offers for free and add the work here***.

+In `demo` folder you can find all images that are saved by running the respective Python files (as listed in the README of `demo`).
+The folder `fig` stores images used in this README, they're not obtained by running any code.

 ### Prerequisites for Running the Code

 First, install OpenCV locally by running `pip install opencv-python` on the terminal.
 The library that's used in the code is called **cv2**, thus when importing libraries, indicate `import cv2` at the top.